ramnathsridhar/weather-app/README.md

 Project Structure :

  Extensions : Contains the extensions of String , UIViewController and UIColour

  Utilties : Contains constants used in app and utiity functions

  Managers : Contains the manager classes for networking and persistance

  ViewModel : Contains the view model of the corresponding view controllers

  Model : Contains the strcuture of the response json

-VIew : Contains the view controller and the custom views which have been used in the app
+ View : Contains the view controller and the custom views which have been used in the app

  WeatherAppTests : Contains the Unit tests to be run on the app

  WeatherAppUITests : Contains the UI tests to be run on he app